ibnufajar1994/airflow-pipeline/README.md

 ---

-# 2. Source of Dat
+# 2. Source of Dataset
 The dataset used on this repo comes from airlines data management system that handle flight bookings of customers. you can access the repo on this [link](https://drive.google.com/file/d/1Zu5grD6mKuCcLagggE9R8ILjzvPIbXDQ/view?usp=sharing)

 ---